http4k/www/src/website/content/pro.md

     answer: "Yes.
 We offer volume discounts for organisations that wish to purchase multiple Pro modules.
 Please contact us using the button below."

   - question: "Can I use Pro modules for free?"
-    answer: "We are completely supportive of experimentation with http4k technologies, so Pro modules are free for non-commercial, research and non-profit use cases."
+    answer: "We are completely supportive of experimentation with http4k technologies, so Pro modules are free for personal use, non-profit organizations, non-commercial research, and qualifying small businesses.
+See our [commercial license](/commercial-license/) for exact terms."

 ---